Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 …the national government agency for funding, developing and promoting the arts in Ireland.

-The tolerance of anti-Jewish bigotry in Ireland permeates other arenas of public life - including politics and, of course, the media.
+This remarkable tolerance of anti-Jewish bigotry in Ireland permeates other arenas of public life - including politics and, of course, the media.

 The Irish Times is Ireland’s newspaper of record.
 Mary Leland reviewed Hickey’s performance for the paper last August.